agharley/sustdev/about.md

+# Overview:
-# Unit 0.0 Overview: What is this course all about?
+What is this course all about?

 ## Objectives of the course